PapaCyber/FilePermissions/README.md

 <img src="https://imgur.com/OABjUW3.png" height="80%" width="80%"/>

 I typed “chmod g-r project_m.txt” to remove read permissions from the "research_team" group.
 The first argument is "g-r" which means remove "read" permissions from "group".
-Remember "g = group" and "-" means subtract or remove, and "r" means read.
+Remember "g = group" and "-" means remove, and "r" means read.
 <br>It now reads “-rw------” so the "research_team" group has no access at all.

 <img src="https://imgur.com/erY1xu1.png" height="80%" width="80%"/>